 [ top ]

-A. All full-time and part-time graduate students who are GSA members* and who pay GSA and McMaster fees are automatically enrolled in the Plan.
-Full-time Divinity and full-time MBA co-op students are not GSA members, but are automatically enrolled in the Plan.
+A. All full-time and part-time graduate students who are GSA members* and who pay Health & Dental fees are automatically enrolled in the Plan.
+Full-time Divinity and full-time MBA co-op students are not GSA members, but are automatically enrolled in the Health Plan.

 * GSA members include International students studying at McMaster and paying McMaster fees, as well as students away on exchange.

-Part-time Divinity and part-time MBA students, all students who aren't GSA members (such as post-degree students, students on leave of absence, incoming exchange students from another university and auditing students) and new students registering in May are not automatically enrolled and are not eligible for the Plan.
+Part-time Divinity and part-time MBA students, all students who aren't GSA members (such as post-degree students, students on leave of absence, incoming exchange students from another university and auditing students) and GSA members that register in May can opt-in to the Health & Dental Plan during the change of coverage period.

 If you're not sure of your eligibility, please contact studentcare.net/works or the GSA.